ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/indexes/querying/suggestions.markdown

 {WARNING Suggestions does not take advantage of the [encryption bundle](../../server/bundles/encryption).
 You should never use this feature on information that should be encrypted, because then you have a risk of storing sensitive data on a disk in unsecured manner. /}

+{WARNING:Increased indexing time}

+Indexes with turned on suggestions tend to use much more CPU power than other indexes, this can impact indexing speed (querying is not impacted).

+{WARNING/}

 ## Related articles

 - [Client API : Session : How to work with suggestions?](../../client-api/session/querying/how-to-work-with-suggestions)